Droughts affect nearly 55 million people globally every year. This year, they have affected the whole of Europe.

 The GDO’s drought hazard report also predicts that these “warmer and drier than usual conditions are likely to occur in the western Euro-Mediterranean region in the coming months until November 2022,” and given the current trajectory of global climate warming past pre-industrial levels, we can expect to see extreme dry conditions increase in frequency and intensity going forward.

-A report from the United Nations Convention to Combat Desertification 2022 predicts that these worsening dry conditions could lead to global losses at a rate five times higher than present day, with the Mediterranean and the Atlantic regions of Europe predicted to be the worst affected.
+A report from the United Nations Convention to Combat Desertification 2022 highlights that if temperatures continue to rise, then this could lead to drought losses at a rate five times higher than present day, with the Mediterranean and the Atlantic regions of Europe predicted to be the worst affected.

 Droughts are one of the deadliest climate hazards, and their devastating economic, environmental and societal fallout has historically been concentrated within the developing world.

 But, with global temperatures rising, currently predicted to rise to 3°C above pre-industrial levels by 2100, many more parts of the world are at an increased risk of drought as a result of increased air temperature, higher evaporation rates, ground-level drying, and reduced snowfall.

 Scientists are now confident that human-induced global warming makes the extreme heatwave and subsequent droughts we are seeing in Europe, as well as other parts of the world, both more severe and more frequent.

 Therefore, urgent action is required on a local, continental and global scale to address this escalating crisis.